 Robert has also enjoyed a one-night stand as a stand-up comic.

-I wrote this short story for the Australian Writers' Centre's monthly #FuriousFiction competition, inspired by my boyhood love of Enid Blyton's Famous Five.
+I wrote this short story for the Australian Writers' Centre's monthly #FuriousFiction competition, inspired by my boyhood love of Enid Blyton's Famous Five and our socially isolated times.
 The criteria for the May 2020 500-word story was that the first word had to be FIVE, and it had to include something being replaced and the phrase "a silver lining".
 Once again, I didn't win, nor make the short or long lists.
 But I had fun writing it, especially as on the same weekend I wrote a blog post on my April #FuriousFiction experience.
 Perhaps there is a silver lining to the coronavirus lockdown?
 More time to write!